 Vienna to Hallstatt

 Travelling from Vienna to Hallstatt by train takes at least 4 hours (you will also need to take the ferry from Obertraun to Hallstatt).
-I recommend renting a car for 2 days.
-The ride by car takes only 3 hours and a half.
-Also, I recommend spending one night in Hallstatt to recharge your batteries for a long day of sightseeing.
+It is a difficult and tiring trip by train.

 7. Where to stay in Hallstatt